Stable ischemic heart disease: Indications for revascularization

 The efficacy of medical therapy compared to revascularization in patients with stable ischemic heart disease will be reviewed here.
 The choice between PCI and CABG when revascularization is required is discussed separately.
 (See "Revascularization in patients with stable coronary artery disease: Coronary artery bypass graft surgery versus percutaneous coronary intervention".)

 The role of revascularization in patients with acute coronary syndromes (myocardial infarction and unstable angina) is discussed elsewhere.
-(See "Overview of the acute management of ST elevation myocardial infarction", section on 'Reperfusion' and "Overview of the acute management of unstable angina and non-ST elevation myocardial infarction", section on 'Immediate angiography and revascularization'.)
+(See "Overview of the acute management of ST elevation myocardial infarction", section on 'Reperfusion' and "Overview of the acute management of non-ST elevation acute coronary syndromes", section on 'Immediate angiography and revascularization'.)

 - Alderman EL, Kip KE, Whitlow PL, et al. Native coronary disease progression exceeds failed revascularization as cause of angina after five years in the Bypass Angioplasty Revascularization Investigation (BARI).
 J Am Coll Cardiol 2004; 44:766.